On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 The action of $u\in H$ of order $5$ on $L(E_7)$ has Jordan blocks $5^{26},3$, so by \cite[Table 8]{lawther1995}, we see that $u$ belongs to the unipotent class $A_4+A_2$.
 Since this acts on $M(E_7)$ with blocks $5^{10},3^2$, and on the sum $32\oplus 12^{\oplus 2}$ with blocks $5^{10},1^6$, we see that $M(E_7){\downarrow_H}$ has structure $12/32/12$.

 Note that no extension of this module, or indeed the simple modules $12$ and $32$, exists over $\F_5$, and one must move to $\F_{25}$ in order to obtain it.
 Thus, while $H$ might be contained in $2\cdot E_7(5)$, the group $H.2$ cannot be contained in $2\cdot E_7(5)$.
+Proof of maximality is delayed until Section \ref{sec:proofofmaximality}.

 \begin{prop} Let $H\cong 2\cdot M_{12}$ and $p=5$. \begin{enumerate} \item There is exactly one $\mbG$-conjugacy class of subgroups $H$.
-If $H\leq G$ there is exactly one $G$-conjugacy class of subgroups $H$.
-Furthermore, $N_\mbG(H)=H.2$. \item $H$ embeds in $G$ for all $q$ a power of $5$. \item We have that $N_{\bar G}(\bar H)$ is maximal in $\bar G$ if and only if $q=5$. \end{enumerate} \end{prop} \begin{proof} The action of $H$ on $L(E_7)$ is $M\cong 55\oplus 78$, and $\mathcal{R}^H(M)$ is $13$-dimensional.
+If $\bar H\leq G$ there is exactly one $G$-conjugacy class of subgroups $\bar H$.
+Furthermore, $N_\mbG(H)=H.2$. \item $\bar H$ embeds in $G$ for all $q$ a power of $5$. \item We have that $N_{\bar G}(\bar H)$ is maximal in $\bar G$ if and only if $q=5$. \end{enumerate} \end{prop} \begin{proof} The action of $H$ on $L(E_7)$ is $M\cong 55\oplus 78$, and $\mathcal{R}^H(M)$ is $13$-dimensional.
 It is easy to prove, as is accomplished in the supplementary materials, that there is a unique Lie product structure on $M$.
 We also show that this action extends to one of $H.2$.

 The action of $H$ on $M(E_7)$ has composition factors $32,12^2$.
 There are two isoclinic groups $2.M_{12}.2$, and for both of these the extensions of $12$ and $32$ to the whole group requires $\F_{25}$ to be present, not just $\F_5$.
 (See \cite[p.76]{abc} for one of these classes.
 Only one of these extensions results in a subgroup of $\Sp_{56}(k)$.)
 Thus the group $H.2$ cannot embed in $2\cdot E_7(5)\leq \GL_{56}(5)$.
 Thus $H$ is unique up to conjugacy, with the diagonal automorphism of $E_7(5)$ normalizing $\bar H$ (up to conjugacy). \end{proof}